 Professor.
 A B M Shawkat Ali is a professor in the Department of Computer Science and Information Technology, The University of Fiji, Fiji.
 He is the Founding Director, of the Centre for Smart Technologies, and Dean of the School of Science and Technology, The University of Fiji.
 He is working as a Founding Director of i-LaB Australia.
 He has obtained a Ph.D. from Monash University, Australia in the area of Information Systems.
 He is an IEEE Senior Member and currently working to establish the IEEE Pacific sub-section.
 His research interests include Computational Intelligence, Big Data, Data Mining, Smart Grid, Cloud Computing, Threat Intelligence, and Biomedical Engineering.
 He has published more than 150 research papers in international journals and conferences.
 His h-index is 23.
 He has also published several book chapters and seven books.
 His Data Mining book has been considered a textbook in over 30 universities around the world.
 Dr. Ali has received a few awards including the Vice-Chancellor research excellence award 2014, Top 10 Course Designers, CQUniversity, 2010, Excellence in Supervision Award, CQUniversity, 2007, and the Post Graduation Publication Award, Monash University, 2004.

-Before academia, Emmanuel had spent more than 20 years of work experience in the corporate setting, 10 years of which he had held managerial positions with various institutions and organizations in the Solomon Islands.
-He had held the Manager Finance position of the Solomon Islands National Provident Fund, the Manager Finance of the Solomon Airlines Ltd, and the Manager Accounts and Information Technology at the Central Bank of Solomon Islands.
-He had also held an advisory position with the Regional Assistance Mission to Solomon Islands (RAMSI), as the Financial Accounts Advisor for the State-Owned Enterprises (SOEs) of Solomon Islands in 2009, the Business Analyst/Project Coordinator of the SOE reforms at the CBL Practising Accountants in 2005, and the General Secretary of SICA Secretariat in 2003 to 2004.
+Emmanuel had spent more than 20 years of work experience in the corporate setting, 10 years of which he had held managerial positions with various institutions and organisations in the Solomon Islands.
+He is currently a team member of the IOS Partners, Inc. USA Consulting Group providing technical assistance for the Central Bank of Solomon Islands ICT Modernization Roadmap project.
+He had held the manager finance position of the Solomon Islands National Provident Fund, the manager finance of the Solomon Airlines Ltd, and the manager accounts and information technology at the Central Bank of Solomon Islands.
+He had also held an advisory position with the Regional Assistance Mission to Solomon Islands (RAMSI), as the Financial Accounts Advisor for the State-Owned Enterprises (SOEs) of Solomon Islands, the Business Analyst/Project Coordinator of the SOE reforms at the CBL Practising Accountants, and the General Secretary of SICA Secretariat.

-Emmanuel had previously been a member of various Committees, Boards, and Councils in the Solomon Islands: a member of the Civil Registration Legislative Review Taskforce, a member of the Intervention Task Force of Solomon Islands – providing the oversight role for the Regional Assistance Mission to the Solomon Islands in 2003, a member of the Executive Steering Committee of the Royal Solomon Islands Police, Chairman of the Board of Trustees of the Solomon Islands Development Trust, a member of the Gaming & Lotteries Board, and a member of the Council of the Solomon Islands College of Higher Education in 2004.
+Emmanuel had previously been a member of various Committees, Boards, and Councils in the Solomon Islands: a member of the Civil Registration Legislative Review Taskforce, a member of the Intervention Task Force of Solomon Islands – providing the oversight role for the Regional Assistance Mission to the Solomon Islands, a member of the Executive Steering Committee of the Royal Solomon Islands Police, Chairman of the Board of Trustees of the Solomon Islands Development Trust, a member of the Gaming & Lotteries Board, and a member of the Council of the Solomon Islands College of Higher Education.

-Emmanuel is a Ph.D. candidate at the University of Southern Queensland, Australia.
+Emmanuel completed his PhD from the University of Southern Queensland, Australia.
 He holds an MBA and BA (Accounting and Management) from the University of the South Pacific, Fiji; a Diploma in Business Finance from the Solomon Islands College of Higher Education.
 He is also an associate member of the CPA Australia, Association of Certified Fraud Examiners USA, and the Institute of the Solomon Islands Accountants.
 Emmanuel’s research areas of interest include corporate governance, financial management, international financial reporting standards, audit reporting, fraud examination, and business influence.

 Dr. Luke Forau holds a Doctor of Philosophy (Ph.D.) in the field of Economics from the University of New South Wales, Canberra, a Master’s Degree in International and Development Economics from the Australian National, University, and a Bachelor of Arts Degree in Management and Public Administration and Economics from the University of South Pacific.
 Dr. Forau teaches MBA439- Business Economics at the USP Solomon Island Campus.
 Dr. Luke Forau is the Governor of the Central Bank of Solomon Islands (CBSI).
 He was appointed the Governor on the 1st October 2019 and will hold office for six (6) years.
 Before that, he was the Deputy Governor, and before that position, he was the Advisor to the Governor’s Office for three years, starting from 2016 to 17th September 2018.
 He has been with the Central Bank since January 1999 and has also served as the Chief Manager of the Economics, Research & Statistics Department.
 Dr. Luke Forau is also the current President and Chairman of the Economic Association of Solomon Islands (EASI).